fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 immunization, and economic and demographic information about 179 countries from 2000 to 2015.
 In this demonstration, we will start with a simple linear regression model, but we will eventually move to models for panel data.
-Thus, we will introduce random and fixed effects models for panel data and even lesser known *correlated random effects models*.
+Thus, we will a give a brief introduction to random and fixed effects models for panel data and even lesser known *correlated random effects models*.

 Let us start the modelling with our choice of the predictors.
 I will not